heavenlyknightt/dino-game/README.md

-# Recreating Google Chrome's dino game using Javascript
+# Recreating a small game using Javascript

 ### Projeto originado a partir <a href="https://www.youtube.com/watch?v=i7nIutSLvdU">desse</a> tutorial.